 The players show courage by not building stuff that nobody wants.
 Courage in admitting that requirements will never be perfect and that no plan can capture reality and complexity.

 They show the courage to consider change as a source of inspiration and innovation.
 Courage to not deliver undone versions of product.
 Courage in sharing all possible information that might help the team and the organization.
 Courage in admitting that nobody is perfect.
 Courage to change direction.
 Courage to share risks and benefits.
 Courage to let go of the feint certainties of the past.

-The players show courage in promoting Scrum and empiricism to deal with complexity.
+The players show courage in promoting Scrum, self-organization and empiricism to deal with complexity.

 They show courage to take a decision, act and make progress, not grind.
 And even more courage to change that decision.

-They show the courage to support the Scrum Values.
+They show the courage to support and enact the Scrum Values.

-This description of the Scrum Values has been translated in 20+ languages.
-The combined international descriptions of the Scrum Values are available as a free download (PDF) from the website that I dedicated to the Scrum Values, thescrumvalues.org.
+My description of the Scrum Values has been translated in 20+ languages.
+Each international version is available as a free download (PDF) from the website that I dedicated to the Scrum Values, thescrumvalues.org.